boring-registry/boring-registry/README.md

 ### Authentication

-The Boring-Registry can be configured with a set of API keys to match for by using the `--auth-static-token="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_AUTH_STATIC_TOKEN="very-secure-token"`
+The Boring-Registry can be configured with a set of API keys to match for by using the `--auth-static-token="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_AUTH_STATIC_TOKEN="very-secure-token"`.
+Multiple API keys can be passed by specifying the `--auth-static-token="very-secure-token"` flag multiple times.

 The token can be passed to Terraform inside the [`~/.terraformrc` configuration file](https://www.terraform.io/cli/config/config-file#credentials-1):